 Every salesperson should have a sales pitch and work on improving it.

-Price may seem more of a product department than a sales department, but this is only half the truth.
+Selling price may seem more of a product department than a sales department, but this is only half the truth.

+Why is that?
 Simply because in many cases, the price is the best (or even the only) indication of value and quality we have of a product.

 If you don’t know the market, which smartphone do you think will be of better quality, a 300€ or a 700€ one?